whalebrew/whalebrew/README.md

         LABEL io.whalebrew.config.ports '["8100:8100"]'

+* `io.whalebrew.post-install-message`: A message to display to the user after the package has been installed:

+		LABEL io.whalebrew.post-install-message "This package requires a directory called '.package' in your home directory."

 ### Whalebrew images

 We maintain a set of packages which are known to follow these requirements under the `whalebrew` organization on [GitHub](https://github.com/whalebrew) and [Docker Hub](https://hub.docker.com/u/whalebrew/).
 If you want to add a package to this, open a pull request against [whalebrew-packages](https://github.com/whalebrew/whalebrew-packages).